-Retail customers that had little idea about characteristics, pricing and risk associated were lured into the deals by the promises of interest rates approx. double the going deposit rate.25 Supporting was widespread risk amnesia in the financial media, even though the fact that Spain was facing large real estate losses and that banks could go insolvent was already widely recognized.
+Retail customers that had little idea about characteristics, pricing and risk associated were lured into the deals by the promises of interest rates approx. double the going deposit rate.25 Supporting was only.
+RHS Cash flows are gross outflows (to investors) only.

+Spanish banks had been hardly alone in Europe in that approach, even though nowhere the context of issuance was as dramatic.
+Most European regional banks had used their distribution network to retail to distribute also higher-risk paper, including uninsured bank certificates and subordinated debt.
+Commercial banks in contrast were widespread risk amnesia in the financial media, even though the fact that Spain was facing large real estate losses and that banks could go insolvent was already widely recognized.
 Spanish government assurances coming in the wake of parallel ones e.g. in Germany that the banks would not be allowed to fail, added to the amnesia.
-An estimated 300.000 retail customers in Bankia alone thus ended up in taking a defacto derivative position in the Spanish real estate finance boom.
+An estimated 300.000 retail customers in Bankia alone thus ended up in taking a de-facto derivative position in the Spanish real estate finance boom.
 According to a UBS estimate, of EUR 32 billion in preference shares sold between 2007 and 2010, ca. 60% were held by retail customers in 2012.